 EQT Children’s Theater Festival @ Home – Frog Stop Scavenger Hunt

-One of the most popular activities each year at the festival is the Frog Stop Scavenger Hunt which guides families throughout the Cultural District, and we’ve designed a Frog Stop Scavenger Hunt for you to complete at home!
+2020 is the first year ever to host two editions of the EQT Children’s Theater Festival.
+While this programming is virtual, there is so much to explore!
+One of the most popular activities each year at the festival is the Frog Stop Scavenger Hunt which guides families throughout the Cultural District, and we’ve designed a year-end Frog Stop Scavenger Hunt for you to complete wherever you choose!
 Make, watch, learn, move, help, and read with us.

-Each participant will be entered to win a FREE Milkshake voucher from our Frog Stop partners The Milkshake Factory and could be featured on Pittsburgh Cultural Trust social media channels!
+Each participant will be entered to win a sweet treats gift basket (some items contain nuts, but are clearly marked) from our Frog Stop partners The Milkshake Factory and you could be featured on Pittsburgh Cultural Trust social media channels!

 What can you make at home?
 The sky is the limit!